-133. (1) An authorised person may without a warrant arrest any person who has committed or is suspected to have committed any offence referred to in this Act.

-(2) The authorised person may, in order to effect the arrest, use such force as may in the circumstances be reasonably necessary to overcome resistance or to prevent the person concerned from fleeing, and may call on any person to assist him or her to effect 25 the arrest.
+- 147. (1) An authorised person may under circumstances where there are no other means of ensuring the presence of a person in court without a warrant arrest any person who has committed or is reasonably suspected to have committed any offence referred to in this Act. - (2) The authorised person may, in order to effect the arrest, use such force as may in the circumstances be reasonably necessary to overcome resistance or to prevent the person concerned from fleeing, and may call on any person to assist him or her to effect the arrest.

-Call for identification
+Call for identification 35

-- 134. (1) An authorised person or an employee with the written authorisation of the airport or heliport manager or the person in control of the aviation facility, as the case may be, may, if he or she considers it necessary in the interests of security, call upon any person at, in or upon any airport, heliport or air navigation facility to furnish him or her with his or her full names and address. - (2) Any person who fails to furnish his or her full names and address or who furnishes false or incorrect information, is guilty of an offence and on conviction liable to a fine or imprisonment for a period not exceeding 30 days or to both such fine and imprisonment.
+- 148. (1) An authorised person or an employee with the written authorisation of the airport or heliport manager or the person in control of the aviation facility, as the case may be, may, if he or she considers it necessary in the interests of security, call upon any person at, in or upon any airport, heliport or air navigation facility to furnish him or her with his or her full names and address. - (2) Any person who fails to furnish his or her full names and address or who furnishes false or incorrect information, is guilty of an offence and on conviction liable to a fine or imprisonment for a period not exceeding 30 days or to both such fine and imprisonment.